-\$29,822 raised in 2016 for the Mid-South Food Bank
+\$37,388 raised in 2016 for the Mid-South Food Bank

-Additional Events
+Additional events

-- Donated 500 cases of bottled water to the residents of Flint, Michigan to assist with their water contamination crisis - Donated 53,520 bottles of water to various community events - Distributed more than 7,000 energy efficiency kits to community residents - Fifth Annual Otis L. Sanford "Bowl for HER" Bowl-A-Thon for Her Faith Ministries (benefiting the homeless, needy women and children) \$1,465 - Bowling on the River Bowl-a-thon: \$18,414.35 for Junior Achievement - Salvation Army bell ringers in December: \$1,011.70 collected - Salvation Army Angels: Gifts for 100 children and seniors - Fishing Rodeo - ...and more!
+- Distributed more than 9,750 energy efficiency kits to community residents - Fifth Annual Otis L. Sanford "Bowl for HER" Bowl-A-Thon for Her Faith Ministries (benefiting the homeless, needy women and children) - Bowling on the River Bowl-a-thon for Junior Achievement - Salvation Army bell ringers raised \$634 in December 2017 - Salvation Army Angels: 100 gifts for children and seniors - School uniform drive for our Adopt-A-School Hamilton High - ...and more!